jakubgarfield/kiwis/content/trips/2015/05/13/snorkelling-and-scuba-diving-in-cairns/index.md

 ![Sea turtles are amazing creatures](5)

 After crossing to a different location we spent the rest of the afternoon snorkelling on the reef.
-The diversity of the reef was incredible and it was definitely much more exciting then the first trip, at least as far as our adrenalin level was concerned.
+The diversity of the reef was incredible and it was definitely much more exciting than the first trip, at least as far as our adrenalin level was concerned.

 ![Finally some recognition, but totally misspelled](4)